 With over twenty public art commissions throughout North America, their work has been widely published and honored with a variety of awards.
 Their most well known works include Emerald City, an environmental artwork at the entry to Seattle-Tacoma International Airport, Sun Spot, an iconic set of sculptures for the Denver Animal Shelter, and Water Mark, large scale sculptures and earthworks that both control and enhance perception of flood events in Scottsdale, Arizona’s Indian Bend Wash.
 Both hold Master’s degrees in landscape architecture and have also co-taught at Rhode Island School of Design (RISD) and University of Washington.

-Tom and Laura had this to say about the opportunity, “We find the fantastic site with its views and wetlands, the unique new facility and the vibrant surrounding community incredibly inspiring.
-We are excited by the opportunity to create a unique artwork for the Rocky Ridge Recreation Facility and look forward to collaborating with everyone involved to realize its full artistic potential.”
+"We are excited by the opportunity to create a unique artwork for the Rocky Ridge Recreation Facility and look forward to collaborating with everyone involved to realize its full artistic potential,” said Haddad and Drugan.

 their research and thoughts about the site.
 This process included a survey that

-asked people about significant or unique features of the area, outdoor
+asked the community about significant or unique features of the area, outdoor

-activities they would likely engage in at the recreation centre, favorite season and favorite outdoor
+activities they would likely engage in at the recreation centre and favourite seasons and favourite outdoor

 asked people to imagine if a movie was made at the centre what genre it would